apify/crawlee/website/blog/2024/google-search-crawler-draft/index.md

 And we're done!

-Our Google search crawler is ready.
+Our Google Search crawler is ready.
 Let's look at the results in the `google_ranked.csv` file:

 ![Results CSV](./img/results.webp)

 The code repository is available on [`GitHub`](https://github.com/Mantisus/crawlee-google-search)

-## Scrape Google Search Results with Apify
+## Scrape Google Search results with Apify

-If you're working on a large-scale project requiring millions of data points, similar to this [article about Google ranking analysis](https://backlinko.com/search-engine-ranking), you might need a ready-made solution.
+If you're working on a large-scale project requiring millions of data points, like the project featured in this [article about Google ranking analysis](https://backlinko.com/search-engine-ranking) - you might need a ready-made solution.

 Consider using [`Google Search Results Scraper`](https://www.apify.com/apify/google-search-scraper) by the Apify team.